openanalytics/shinyproxy-config-examples/12-openid-keycloak/README.md

 In addition to roles, Keycloak also supports the concept of groups, see [Keycloak docs](https://www.keycloak.org/docs/latest/server_admin/#con-comparing-groups-roles_server_administration_guide) for the difference.
 Both Keycloak groups and Keycloak roles can be used in ShinyProxy as groups, e.g. for adding authorization to apps.
-It is, however, not possible to use both roles and groups at the same time in ShinyProxy.
+It's, however, not possible to use both roles and groups at the same time in ShinyProxy.

 1. Login into Keycloak